 7. Will focusing purely on cardio, help me lose weight faster?

 “Resistance training is just as important and should be part of any weight-loss exercise program,” says exercise physiologist Sara Slayman.
-The main reason?
-Resistance or strength training builds muscle and, compared to fat, it burns many more kilojoules, even when your body is resting.
 “By improving your body composition, strength training also has the benefit of reducing the risk of chronic disease, including diabetes and heart disease.”